 Each of the five houses is led by two Prefects.
 They’re Seniors chosen for the job for their exceptional qualities, each determined to prove their House is the best.
 They are the force pulling the House together and supporting its members through thick and thin, listening to their troubles and making sure everyone has things to do.
 They’re the students with the most power, but also with the most responsibilities.

-- Figureheads of the house.
+Figureheads of the House.
 Prefects are visible and memorable representatives of the house and reflect its values, each in their own way.
-They organize house meetings, divide tasks and ensure everyone feels included.
-They also take the House points game very seriously, and will go to great lengths to make sure their house wins the Czocha Trophy.
+They organise House meetings, divide tasks and ensure everyone feels included.
+They also take the House points game very seriously, and will go to great lengths to make sure their House wins the Czocha Trophy.

-- Sorting.
+Sorting.
 The Prefects have the honour and duty to decide which Junior goes to which house.
-They keep their eyes open and get information from their housemates, and on Friday they organize the sorting interviews and then sort the Juniors one by one.
+They keep their eyes open and get information from their housemates, and, on Friday, they organise the sorting interviews and then sort the Juniors one by one.
 Of course, everyone is out to ensure they get the best, most suitable Juniors, and the competition can get fierce.
-After the sorting they also conduct the initiation rituals with the help of their House members.
+After the Sorting, they also conduct the initiation rituals with the help of their House members.

-- Winning and losing speeches.
+Winning and losing speeches.
 When the Grand Opening Ball ends, it’s time to announce the winners of the Czocha Trophy.
-The Prefects of each of the four losing houses will hold a losing speech, and finally, the winning house holds a winning speech.
+The Prefects of each of the four losing houses will give a losing speech, and finally, the winning house gives a winning speech.
 The speeches are short, memorable and raise the house spirit one last time before the game ends.

 Play a Prefect if you want to:

 Professors and other Staff members are the backbone of the larp.
-With the leadership of the Head of School, they teach various magical subjects, organize extracurricular activities, and guide students to become extraordinary witchards.
+With the leadership of the Head of School, they teach various magical subjects, organise extracurricular activities, and guide students to become extraordinary witchards.
 They are at the top of the school hierarchy, both loved and feared by the student body.
 Some of them act as Monitors for different Houses and Paths, being their closest contact to go to in case of trouble.
-They also have the power to give and take House points, so staying on their good side is crucial – they can assist you in a number of areas, but disrespect a Professor, and you might end up in detention!
-As Staff, you will have a big impact on the larp content and what kind of experiences the students will have, but also your own stories and relations to explore.
+They also have the power to give and take House points, so staying on their good side is crucial.
+They can assist you in a number of areas, but disrespect a Professor, and you might end up in detention!
+As Staff, you will have a big impact on the larp content and what kind of experiences the students will have, but also will have your own stories and relations to explore.